Alex Sadkin: Death

-Sadkin died in a motor accident in Nassau at the age of 38, shortly after completing production work on Boom Crash Opera's eponymous 1987 album, and just before he was due to begin working with Ziggy Marley.
+Sadkin died in a motor accident in Nassau on July 23, 1987 at the age of 38, shortly after completing production work on Boom Crash Opera's eponymous 1987 album, and just before he was due to begin working with Ziggy Marley.
 The songs "Do You Believe in Shame?" by Duran Duran, "Too Soon" by Robbie Nevil, and Grace Jones' "Well Well Well" are all dedicated to his memory.
 Joe Cocker's album Unchain My Heart (1987) is dedicated to the memory of Alex Sadkin, the quote from the album cover stating 'A Man who lived for music, and a good friend'.